Attention Lake and Flathead County Community Members!

 Please note, residents within the target watershed locations of Lake Mary Ronan, Ashley Creek, or Spring Creek, will be prioritized.
 However this is NOT an eligibility requirement (Zoom in on map below to find your street and see if you reside in a target watershed area, one of the colorfully outlined polygon areas.
 Also use map to locate streams and water bodies within the Flathead Basin).

-- Applications will be accepted on a rolling basis.
+- Applications will be accepted beginning Spring 2022 and then on a rolling basis.

 - Applications, questions and inquiries should be completed and submitted to Jillian Henrichon: firstname.lastname@example.org / (406)-858-0566 / Lake County Conservation District, 64352 US Highway 93 Ronan, MT 59864